vabal/vabal/README.md

                            flag name.
 When none is specified, the flag is enabled).
-Flag assignment determined here is also emitted to stdout as a cabal option (or passed to "cabal new-configure" in the case of "vabal configure")
+Flag assignment determined here is also emitted to stdout as a cabal option (or passed to "cabal v2-configure" in the case of "vabal configure")

   --cabal-file FILE        Explicitly tell which cabal file to use.
 This option
-                           also emitted to stdout as cabal option (or passed to `cabal new-configure` in the case of "vabal configure")
+                           also emitted to stdout as cabal option (or passed to `cabal v2-configure` in the case of "vabal configure")

   --no-install             If GHC needs to be downloaded, fail, instead.